File System File System

 Disallows entry names with a trailing space.

 Trailing spaces can cause problems for many Windows applications and are not supported by File Explorer.
-They can be difficult to handle correctly in application code, i.e. trimming input from users/data needs to be handled with care and System.IO often doesn't play nice with them on Windows.
+They can be difficult to handle correctly in application code, e.g. trimming input from users/data needs to be handled with care and System.IO often doesn't play nice with them on Windows.

 NoUnfriendlyNames